sciZer0/newdiscoveries/a/README.md

 At the beginning of the 1st second of the free-falling, Velocity of this pushed 20 kg object (v) is 0 (m/s), and next the object starts free-falling.

-Throughout the whole falling, Velocity of the pushed object (v) is increased uniformly, incl. uniformly during every second.
+Throughout the whole falling, Velocity of the pushed object (v) is increased uniformly, incl. uniformly during any fiven second.

 So at the beginning of the 2nd second of the free-falling, Velocity of the pushed object (v) becomes 9.8 (m/s).

-We (people) know all these exact numbers about “free-falling“ by well-known experiments.
+We (people) know all exact numbers about “free-falling“ by well-known experiments.

 Next,

-at the beginning of the 3rd second, Velocity of the pushed object (v) becomes — 19.6 (m/s);
+at the beginning of the 3rd second, Velocity of the pushed object (v) becomes 19.6 (m/s),

-at the beginning of the 4th second — 29.4 (m/s);
+at the beginning of the 4th second — 29.4 (m/s),

-at the beginning of the 5th second — 39.2 (m/s).
+at the beginning of the 5th second — 39.2 (m/s),

+an so on.

 <p align="center">
   <img src="/assets/images/0.png"/><br>